yylee06dk/lig/README.md

 Addressing the grammar was quite of a pain(Since I read the book once, I passed the real pain of amibiguity and more) But, after the grammar was given, the implementing the parser was so easy.

+###### Interpreter
+Again, it was quite easy to deal with, but the go's type assertion was a bit of a pain, but it was doable, and still an enjoyable process.
+Also, learned how Go deals with return statements especially mixed with switch statements.
+It seems safe and robust.